Rocket Men (book)

 Rocket Men: The Daring Odyssey of Apollo 8 and the Astronauts Who Made Man's First Journey to the Moon is a 2018 nonfiction book by Robert Kurson recounting NASA's 1968 Apollo 8 mission, which was the first crewed spacecraft to reach the Moon and return safely to Earth.
 The book is Kurson's fourth, and it debuted on the New York Times bestseller list.

 Background

 Kurson drew on hundreds of hours of one-on-one interviews with NASA staff, industry experts, astronauts (including all three Apollo 8 astronauts) and their families as source material for the book.

-In November 2017 The Martian author Andy Weir reported that he read an advanced copy of Rocket Men.

 Synopsis

 Rocket Men is an account of the Apollo 8 mission with focus on Frank Borman, Jim Lovell and William Anders, the three astronauts who flew the mission.
 The book also places an emphasis on the astronauts' families during the mission.